 Rajkapoor

 Rajkapoor is an Indian director, best known for Tamil cinema.
-Rajkapoor began their career in 2002.
+Rajkapoor began their career in 2002 and has been a prominent figure in the industry for over 24 years.
 With 30 credits to their name, Rajkapoor remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Rajkapoor is already attracting significant attention for their distinctive work.

 Career Milestones